The other day, Nautica and I had a major breakthrough in our riding and it wasn’t even during a lesson.

 So we worked on getting Nautica to let go (literally) of his learned tendency to brace against contact.

 My new task was to take steady contact on one rein at a time, bending his neck in both directions at the halt and then progressing to using this same flexion technique when moving forward on a circle, always immediately releasing pressure at the first sign of giving on his part.
 I could keep slight, steady contact on the opposite rein, but we were really focusing on the reaction of Nautica’s neck softening to the desired direction.
 First, we did this at the halt, then progressed through the walk and onward to the trot.
 It was painfully boring and slightly awkward at first, but he was catching on quickly.

 The goal right then was to get Nautica to let go of me.
 No pulling matches, no bracing, no exceptions.
-This is one of the stages in our training where’s it’s not fun, it’s not pretty and it’s not “dressage.”
-I can almost guarantee that if any other actual, classical dressage rider had seen me working with Nautica that afternoon they would be a little concerned.
-How could a person allow a horse to trot around so blatantly overbent with no control of the shoulder, moving around all willy nilly?!
+This is one of the stages in our training where’s it’s not fun, it’s not pretty and it’s not dressage.
+I can almost guarantee that if any other actual dressage rider had seen me working with Nautica that afternoon they would be a little concerned as to our methods.
+How could a person allow a horse to trot around so blatantly overbent with no control of the shoulder, moving around all willy nilly?
 Crazy.

-The truth was, yes, he was overbent and yes, his outside shoulder was all kinds of out of control, but he was responsive to the aids and his neck was soft and manageable.
-Finally!
+The truth is, yes, he was overbent and yes, his outside shoulder was all kinds of out of control, but he was responsive to the aids and his neck was soft and manageable.
+Finally.
 Now we can start to consider that outside shoulder.
 But that’s a lesson for another day.

 The good news is Nautica is catching on quickly.
 In just nine weeks he has already improved beautifully in his trot tempo, gait quality and we even found our canter again.
 It’s almost resembling something of a normal, three-beat, equine gait as opposed to an antelope’s leaping.